MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 #### Restriction: The scanner server cannot have Internet connectivity

 Follow the instructions for a [disconnected computer](./rms-client/client-admin-guide-customizations.md#support-for-disconnected-computers).
+Then, after you have configured the scanner in the Azure portal, export your settings, and in a PowerShell session, run Import-AIPScannerConfiguration and specify the file that contains the exported settings.

 Note that in this configuration, the scanner cannot apply protection (or remove protection) by using your organization's cloud-based key.
 Instead, the scanner is limited to using labels that apply classification only, or protection that uses [HYOK](configure-adrms-restrictions.md).

 #### Restriction: You cannot be granted Sysadmin or databases must be created and configured manually

 If you can be granted the Sysadmin role temporarily to install the scanner, you can remove this role when the scanner installation is complete.
 When you use this configuration, the database is automatically created for you and the service account for the scanner is automatically granted the required permissions.
-However, the user account that configures the scanner requires the db_owner role for the AzInfoProtectionScanner database, and you must manually grant this role to the user account.
+However, the user account that configures the scanner requires the db_owner role for the scanner configuration database, and you must manually grant this role to the user account.

-If you cannot be granted the Sysadmin role even temporarily, you must manually create a database named AzInfoProtectionScanner before you install the scanner.
+If you cannot be granted the Sysadmin role even temporarily, you must manually create a database before you install the scanner.
 When you use this configuration, assign the following roles:

 |Account|Database-level role|
 |--------------------------------|---------------------|